Category Archives: Social Sciences

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Here is a Cultural Literacy worksheet on Lima, Peru.
-This is a half-page worksheet with a two-sentence reading and three comprehension questions.
-In other words, the sparest of introductions to the capital of Peru and a world capital as well.
+As long as I have my computer on this afternoon, let me offer readers this Cultural Literacy worksheet on The Communist Manifesto.
+This is a half-page worksheet with a two-sentence reading and two comprehension questions.
+In other words, the most basic of introductions to this world-changing book.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.